Dhubbs/Road-Finder/README.md

 # Road-Finder
-A program that analyzes satellite pictures to classify road Uses a K-nearest neighbor algorithm to look at a pixel grid from satelitte images and highlights them if there is a match Satellite Images from ArcGis
+A program that analyzes satellite pictures to classify road. <br />
+Uses a K-nearest neighbor algorithm to look at a pixel grid from satelitte images and highlights them if there is a match.<br />
+Satellite Images from ArcGis.<br />
-Algorithm From Scikit Learn
+Algorithm From Scikit Learn.<br />

 Before
 ![](Before.png)

 After
 ![](After.png)